awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### Origin Protocol Policy<a name="DownloadDistValuesOriginProtocolPolicy"></a>

 **Note**
-This applies only to custom origins, including Amazon S3 bucket origins that *are* configured with static website hosting\.
+This applies only to custom origins\.

 The protocol policy that you want CloudFront to use when fetching objects from your origin server\.

 Choose one of the following values:
 + **HTTP Only:** CloudFront uses only HTTP to access the origin\.
 **Important**
-If your origin is an Amazon S3 bucket that is configured with static website hosting, you must choose this option\.
-Amazon S3 doesn’t support HTTPS connections for static website hosting\.
+If your origin is an Amazon S3 static website hosting endpoint, you must choose this option\.
+Amazon S3 doesn’t support HTTPS connections for static website hosting endpoints\.
 + **HTTPS Only:** CloudFront uses only HTTPS to access the origin\.
 + **Match Viewer:** CloudFront communicates with your origin using HTTP or HTTPS, depending on the protocol of the viewer request\.
 CloudFront caches the object only once even if viewers make requests using both HTTP and HTTPS protocols\.
 **Important**